seanstrom/Essays/importance-of-values.md

 addTitleInd  = addTitle 'Ind.'
 ```

 We start off by defining the functions `ageBy` and `addTitle`, which are functions that return functions (Higher Order Functions).
 This is useful since we want to partially apply some generic functions, and then pass in a `person` value.
-In this case we've created a generic aging function, and generic title function.
-We go on to use these functions to create functions that will easily compose with the `person` value.
+In this case we've created a generic aging function, and generic title adding function.
+We go on to use these functions to build even more functions, and these functions will directly compose with the `person` value.

 ```coffeescript
 jake = person 22, 'jake'